-According to our most recent figures, close to 2,500 UVA undergraduate and graduate students choose to participate in education abroad opportunities to complement their on-grounds coursework.
+According to our most recent figures, over 2,700 UVA undergraduate and graduate students choose to participate in education abroad opportunities each year to complement their on-grounds coursework (see the annual ISO Facts & Figures, as well as the undergraduate Class of 2017 education abroad statistics).
 The majority of undergraduate students participate in UVA programs, choosing from programs focused on disciplines as diverse as engineering, architecture, foreign language study, marketing, development studies, marine biology and environmental sciences.
 Through advising and support, faculty play a key role in facilitating international academic, research or internship experiences during students’ undergraduate education.
 This page is designed to highlight useful information concerning education abroad for academic advisors.

 The International Studies Office education abroad advisors work with departments and schools to advise students on how to integrate a meaningful education abroad experience into their degree at UVA.
 We encourage students to discuss their plans early and simultaneously with their academic advisor and education abroad advisor in order to determine the best program option.